jenpetsmit/eutilities/eutils/yml.md

     get:
       tags:
         - efetch
-      summary: Returns / downloads? full records in a variety of formats, not just XML from an UID or list of comma-separate UIDs or set of UIDs from history server.
+      summary: Returns on screen or downloads full records in a variety of formats from an UID or list of comma-separate UIDs or set of UIDs from history server.
 EFetch can retrieve GI numbers  records by including their accession.version identifier in the id parameter.
       description: example  - efetch.fcgi?db={database}&id={uid_list}&rettype={retrieval_type}&retmode={retrieval_mode}
       operationId: efetchdwnload
       parameters: